bhauman/font_squirreler/README.md

 The fonts are stored under the directory __webfonts__ in the specified S3 bucket.

+## Cufon

+Your milage may vary!
+I have it setup to create cufon.js files for each of the processed fonts.
+This is highly dependant upon whether you have php, cufon and Fontforge installed.
+You also probably need to be using a Mac for this to work.

+There are environment variables to set for the paths to the executables

+    thor font_squirreler:search Sans --s3 --cufon

+The above will generate a cufon.js file for the chosen font as well as sending it to s3.

 ## Environment Variables

 To use s3 you must have the following shell environment variables set.